-- a) Methods of teaching: Lecture method, Source method, Discussion method and Problem solving method, - b) Project method, Survey method and Sociometric technique - c) Modern techniques and Devices: Assignment, Seminars, Symposium Dramatization, Illustration, Questioning, ICT in teaching of sociology
+- a) Methods of teaching: Lecture method, Source method, Discussion method and Problem solving method, - b) Project method, Survey method and Sociometric technique

 UNIT-III: Curriculum Construction

 - a) Principle for the construction and thematic organization of sociology curriculum. - b) Approaches of organization of Sociology curriculum: Unit, Concentric and Topical - c) Critical analysis of Sociology syllabus at the Senior Secondary Stage.